Banks That Don’t Use ChexSystems in Arizona

 For a limited time, there’s an enticing sign-up bonus of up to $300 with qualifying direct deposits.

 In addition, account holders can utilize 55,000 ATMs free of charge via the Allpoint® Network.
-Those establishing direct deposit are entitled to an annual percentage yield (APY) of 4.60% on their savings and 0.50% on checking accounts.
+Those establishing direct deposit can earn up to 4.00% APY on their savings and 0.50% APY on checking accounts.

-Direct deposit users also get the added benefit of early access to their paychecks – up to 2 days ahead, and they can earn up to 15% cash back at local businesses when they make transactions with the SoFi debit card.
+Direct deposit users also get the added benefit of early access to their paychecks – up to 2 days ahead.

 Current